vtexdocs/dev-portal-content/docs/guides/Getting-Started/authentication/authentication-overview.md

 You can [manage permissions for any given application key](https://help.vtex.com/en/tutorial/application-keys--2iffYzlvvz4BDMr6WGUtet) with License Manager [roles](https://help.vtex.com/en/tutorial/roles--7HKK5Uau2H6wxE1rH5oRbc) and [resources](https://help.vtex.com/en/tutorial/license-manager-resources--3q6ztrC8YynQf6rdc6euk3).

 Application keys are usually the best way to authenticate API calls in your integrations.
-However, there are some VETX API endpoints that do not allow this mode of authentication.
+However, there are some VTEX API endpoints that do not allow this mode of authentication.
 Authenticate those with [user tokens](#user-token).

 >❗ [Do not use application keys in your client-side code](https://help.vtex.com/en/tutorial/best-practices-application-keys--7b6nD1VMHa49aI5brlOvJm#never-use-client-side-code-for-integrations).
 This makes your store vulnerable to attacks.